-The pandemic has seen more people creating designated spaces to work from home or for their children to log on for remote learning.
-It has also been a time when people have tackled their home improvement to-do list while spending most of their time homebound.
-Also, with housing shortages and skyrocketing home prices in many parts of the country, some people have opted to make home improvements rather than buying a new home.
+With housing shortages and skyrocketing home prices in many parts of the country, many have opted to make home improvements rather than buying a new home.
 Others have made improvements to get their home ready to sell.

-A HELOC is a loan that uses your home's equity - the difference between what you owe on your home and what your home is currently worth - to help you pay for expenses like home improvement projects, your child's education, consolidated medical bills or credit card debt and any other current or future expenses.
+A HELOC is a loan that uses your home's equity—the difference between what you owe on your home and what your home is currently worth - to help you pay for expenses like home improvement projects, but you can also use it for your child's education, consolidating medical bills or credit card debt and any other current or future expenses.

 There is typically a "draw period" with a HELOC, a fixed time allowing you to withdraw money and make interest only payments on the amount borrowed.
 This draw period varies by lender, WaFd Bank's draw period is 10 years.
 After the initial draw period, if you have an outstanding balance remaining on your HELOC, you will begin paying monthly payments amortized over a 15-year period.